The Word Problem for One-relation Monoids: A Survey: Sporadic results

 or the right cycle-free equivalent of one of the above defining relations.
-This was used by Cain et al \cite[Proposition~9.1]{Cain2009b} to show that the above cases are precisely the cases in which a one-relation monoid admits an \textit{automatic} presentation.
-This gives an efficient solution to the word problem in all the above cases, and is of independent interest (though note that solving the word problem in all the above monoids is trivial).
+This coincides with the class of non-special one-relation monoids satisfying some non-trivial identity.
+Cain et al \cite[Proposition~9.1]{Cain2009b} showed that the above cases are also precisely the cases in which a one-relation monoid admits an \textit{automatic} presentation.
+This gives an efficient solution to the word problem in all the above cases, and is of independent interest (though note that directly solving the word problem in any of the above specified one-relation monoids requires very little effort).

-We shall first present some families of one-relation monoids which have been studied in a rather detailed manner using normal forms.
+We shall now present some families of one-relation monoids which have been studied in a rather detailed manner using normal forms in a more or less ``sporadic'' fashion.